 Beware that you are not allowed to use 2WD rental cars on unsealed roads in the Australian Outback, so be sure you hire a proper 4WD car if you want to get there through the Western McDonnell Ranges.

 Some of the best Kings Canyon Walks

 There are 2 main walks.
-A short and easy walk along the creek bed and the main one the Kings Canyon Rim Walk.
+It is a short and easy walk along the creek bed and the Kings Canyon Rim Walk’s main one.
 It’s a 6km walk to suit all fitness levels.
-There is only a short climb to the rim, it takes a few minutes though and then the walk is easy.
-It takes 3 to 4 hours to walk on a loop, depending on how long you stop along your way you can stay spend hours there.
-To fully enjoy this walk it’s better to start early in the morning, 6-30-7.00am would it be ideal to see the sun rising and shining on the red sandstone walls of the Kings Canyon.
+There is only a short climb to the rim.
+It takes a few minutes, though and then the walk is easy.
+It takes 3 to 4 hours to walk on a loop.

-Besides the Rim Walk which is the highlight of the place there one more walk worth considering if you plan a longer Kings Canyon Tour: the Giles Track 22km overnight walk with camping facilities en route.
-For more information, you can click on this link to view the map of all Kings Canyon walks.
+Besides the Rim Walk, which is the highlight of the place, there one more walk worth considering if you plan a longer Kings Canyon Tour: the Giles Track 22km overnight walk with camping facilities en route.
+You can click on this link to view the map of all Kings Canyon walks for more information.

 Where to Stay at Kings Canyon

 A visit to Kings Canyon Park has many advantages.
 One of these is that you do not have to drive long distances to reach your accommodation.
 The Kings Canyon Resort is located only 6 km driving distance from the Kings Canyon Car Park.

 The Kings Canyon Resort is a great place to stay overnight.
 It offers all accommodation types ranging from budget rooms and family apartments, luxury hotel rooms to a fully equipped camping site.